PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/6_tests.md

 # 6. Writing Tests

 In this section, we will start writing unit tests for our runtime.
 Luckily the template file also contains a basic test setup at the bottom of [template.rs file]( ../node/runtime/src/template.rs).
 At the beginning, inside mod tests, there are a lot of imports which will help us to create a mock runtime.
-Here we are going to add the “,assert_noop” import after assert_ok.
+Here, we are going to add the “assert_noop” import after assert_ok.
 The actual testing function is at the very end and should look like this:
 ```
 #[test]